IBM-Cloud/terraform-provider-ibm/website/docs/r/kms_cryptounits.html.markdown

 - **Update Behavior**: Updating this resource will zeroize (reset) all cryptounits and then re-initialize them with the new configuration.
 This is a destructive operation.
 - **Delete Behavior**: Deleting this resource will zeroize all cryptounits, removing all keys and data from them.
 - **File Path Resolution**: Relative file paths are resolved from the directory where Terraform is executed.
 Absolute paths are used as-is.
-- **Sensitive Data**: Tokens and passphrases are marked as sensitive and will not be stored in Terraform state.
+- **Sensitive Data**: Passphrases are marked as sensitive and will not be stored in Terraform state.
 Changes to these values will always be suppressed in diffs.
 - **Key Name Length**: The `keyname` in `master_key` must be 8 characters or less.
 - **Unique Filepaths**: Each `keysharefile` must have a unique filepath.
 Duplicate filepaths will result in an error.